 4043.
 Practicum in Early Childhood Education and Classroom Management.

 Directed practical experiences in working with children of diverse backgrounds in individual and group situations.
 Prerequisites: Admission to Teacher Education Program, ECED 3123, ECED 4033 or permission of the Department Chair.
-On Demand.
+Spring even-numbered years.